 Here are the key things you need to know about MMIs:

-MMIs will vary by school, but some common MMI Stations that you’re likely to face include:
+MMIs will vary by university, but some common MMI stations that you could face include:

 MMI interviews are about showing your interviewer what you’re capable of doing, rather than just telling them.
 It’s a chance for you to show that you’ve got what it takes to be a medical practitioner — not just the grades and know-how, but the right attitude and skills as well.

 The Medical School is testing your ability to make ethical and informed decisions, as well as your critical thinking and communication skills.
-They will also be interested in your knowledge of current healthcare and social issues, which our Hot Topics section will help with.
+They will also be interested in your knowledge of current healthcare and social issues, which our NHS Hot Topics guide will help with.

 As well as being well prepared, bear in mind these tips on how to approach your MMI on the day:

-Some tips for how you can prepare for your MMI interview:
+Some tips to help you prepare for your MMI interview:

 Loading More Content